 “I just wanted you to have this bouquet…” and I looked down to see the flowers in her hands.
 She quickly continued to explain…

 “I was adopted as a baby and it has been a wonderful thing.
 We need more families like yours.”
 I stared at her, stunned.
 Hadn’t she seen what a disaster we were in the store?
 Didn’t she see that we were barely able to keep it together?
 Didn’t she see what I felt were all my failures as a mom?

 As she handed me the flowers I managed to choke out a thank you and tried to express that this meant the world to me.
 She patted my shoulder, told me my family was beautiful, and walked back into the store.

 My steps were much slower as I finally headed to the car with my arms full of flowers and tears that had spilled over onto my cheeks.
 On a day when I felt like we were the worst example of family… a day when I hoped no one noticed us… she did.
 But she didn’t see what I assumed everyone was seeing.
 She didn’t think what I assumed everyone was thinking.
 She saw beauty and love and hope and family.
 She thought we were wonderful and it made her smile.

 I wish I had thought to get her name.
 I wish I could go back and tell her, two years later, what her gift continues to mean to me today.
 To the beautiful young woman in the parking lot of Trader Joe’s … thank you from the bottom of my heart.
 You are a treasure.

-Feel free to share this post to pass it on, and then please come find me on Facebook!
+Share this post to pass on the love, and then please come find me on Facebook!
 We don’t do comments here – so you can join in the discussion over there.
-And I try and stay in touch with my readers on a more personal level through social media so I hope you’ll hop over and leave a note!
+Before you leave, join my email list to never miss new blog content and receive my monthly newsletter “The Casper Column.”